 Let’s take a look at three main benefits of report automation and how they can apply to different business departments.

-Report automation updates your analytics reports as soon as new data comes in, allowing you to adjust campaigns on the fly and win more customers.
+Report automation updates your analytics reports as soon as new data comes in, allowing you to make the changes necessary to ensure your business succeeds.

 With report automation, as long as your data source is clean, all of the reports that automatically pull data from that source will be completely accurate.

-One of the biggest benefits of report automation is being able to select the most useful report feeds and pull them all into one dashboard so that you can get all your most significant data at a glance.
-This allows marketers to combine and compare different reports to get more useful insights, for example, connecting the dots between email open-rate and conversion rates.
+One of the biggest benefits of using automated reporting tools is being able to select the most useful report feeds and pull them all into one dashboard so that you can get all your most significant data at a glance.
+This allows teams to combine and compare the reports that are most relevant to their department and get the information they need faster.

 Although discussions about report automation benefits are often specific to marketing, the benefits of automated reporting do not stop there.
 Every industry and department, including marketing, finance, and HR, needs access to real-time and accurate data to optimize their processes.